johanneskool/Ceres29/README.md

 # DBL29 Ceres
 > Webapp that visualizes weighted directed graphs

+## Features

+- Upload csv file automatically saves data and sorts data
+- Visualises the data in a matrix
+- Zoom (scroll)

 ## Installation

 Installation was tested on Ubuntu 18.04.
 Installation on Windows may differ slightly.